subugoe/pubdev_docker/README.md

 # PUB/LibreCat docker image

 There is already a complete documentaion how to install and use this bundle in the wiki.
-Here you can find release notes:
+Here you can find the **Release-Notes**:

+## 2016.09.26
+ For now we abondoned the notion of having **OpenSSH-Server** inside docker.
+Right now having a working system based on orignal development of [LibreCat Core-Developers](https://github.com/LibreCat/LibreCat) is highly prioritized.
+Thus in the new version the git-repository of LibreCat -not our fork!- will be used with our layer and extras on top of that.

 ## 2016.09.05